Personalities of African culture(s)

 ‘Culture’ is a concrete social phenomenon which represents the essential character of a particular nation–Hofstede (1991)

-Cultural laws are about boundary-maintenance, which fundamentally inform notions of morality that in turn inform legislation and nationhood.
-And Africa’s cultural fences are the bastion to African self-definition, and if haphazardly torn down and replaced with untested immoral values, what kind of death will that bring to Africa’s unique humanity?The majority of African cultures are communal, as oppose to “individualistic and this one difference creates entirely different paradigm and behavioriors.
+Cultural laws are about boundary-maintenance, which fundamentally informs notions of morality that in turn inform legislation and nationhood.
+And Africa’s cultural fences are the bastion to African self-definition, and if haphazardly torn down and replaced with untested immoral values, what kind of death will that bring to Africa’s unique humanity?The majority of African cultures are communal, as oppose to “individualistic and this one difference creates entirely different paradigms and behaviors.
 (Africa would never produce Nihilism orExistentialist though for example) This communal root spills over to inform notions of “human rites” and ethics.
 All of these factors are interwoven in the fabric of Africa’s quilt of cultures.

 African culture includes but is not limited to: The centrality of spirituality, the placement of music, aesthetic, family formations, marriage rites, both the tangible and intangibles intellectual paradigms.
 The agents affecting culture are climate, geography, technology, cross-cultural interaction and unfortunately a history of oppression.

 Long ago some wise people realized that certain habits bore bad fruit, while other habits, such as marriage bore success in the group setting.
 It was also realized that at some stage children became adults when they had been fully institutionalized to the ethics of the group’s culture.
 At this stage a ritual marking this transition to full group membership.
-These “rites of passage” became critical in nation building.
+These “rites of passage” became critical in nation-building.

 It is clearly not only a hallmark of African civilizations, but many other communities such as the Bar Mitzvah (Hebrew: בר מצווה) which denotes a Jewish youth being considered responsible for their actions and being included in the adult rituals of the group.